zilliztech/zdoc/docs/tutorials/cluster/manage-cluster.md

 <Admonition type="info" icon="📘" title="Notes">

 <p>You have the option to create one free cluster without charge.
-In addition, you can create up to two collections within the cluster.</p>
+In addition, you can create up to five collections within the cluster.</p>

 </Admonition>